khangich/machine-learning-interview/design.md

 # ML system design usecases (TBD)
-* I'm update this section, if you're interested click on Watch button.
+* I'm updating this section, if you're interested click on Watch button.
 You can also send me an email helpreparemle@gmail.com.